bountin/ttrack/README.md

 ```

 The webpack dev server watches the sources and serves the built JS and CSS with hot reloading enabled.
-The ttrack server serves the main index.html and the rest API.
+The TTrack server serves the main index.html and the rest API.
 It requests JS and CSS from the webpack dev server.

 ### Contributors